Mizar999/laboratory-rl/README.md

 # Laboratory RL

-A roguelike game built with TypeScript and the [rot.js](https://github.com/ondras/rot.js) library.
-The game is currently in the planning and design phase.
-It's "playable" at the following link, if you're interested in it's current state [https://mizar999.github.io/laboratory-rl/](https://mizar999.github.io/laboratory-rl/)
+A roguelike game built with TypeScript and the [rot.js](https://github.com/ondras/rot.js) library. **The game is currently in the planning and design phase**.
+It's not playable in it's current state, but if you're interested anyway follow this link [https://mizar999.github.io/laboratory-rl/](https://mizar999.github.io/laboratory-rl/)

 ## Resources